MicrosoftDocs/entra-docs/docs/architecture/deployment-plans.md

 ### RACI

 Responsible, Accountable, Consulted, and Informed (RACI) is a model for the participation by various roles to complete tasks or deliverables for a project or business process.
-Use this model to ensure deployment tasks are understood by the roles in your organization.
+Use this model to help ensure the roles in your organization understand deployment responsibilities.

-* **Responsible** - Those accountable for the correct completion of the task.
-There is at least one role with a participation type of responsible, although others can be delegated to assist in the work required.
+* **Responsible** - The people accountable for the correct completion of the task.
+  * There is at least one Responsible role, although you can delegate others to help deliver the work.
-* **Accountable** - The one ultimately answerable for the correct and thorough completion of the deliverable or task.
-The Accountable role ensures task prerequisites are met and who delegates the work to those responsible.
+* **Accountable** - The one ultimately answerable for the correctness and completion of the deliverable or task.
+The Accountable role ensures task prerequisites are met and delegates work to responsible roles.
 The Accountable role approves work that Responsible provides.
 Assign one Accountable for each task or deliverable.
-* **Consulted** - The Consulted role provides guidance, typically a subject-matter expert (SME) and with whom there is two-way communication.
+* **Consulted** - The Consulted role provides guidance, typically a subject-matter expert (SME).
-* **Informed** - Those kept up to date on progress, generally upon completion of a task or deliverable.
+* **Informed** - The people kept up to date on progress, generally upon completion of a task or deliverable.

 ## Authentication deployment